baha2046a/TMDB/README.md

 Meet requirements of Google Play: Technical requirements checklist

-(Note: This is just a technical demo, most code commend and unit-test cases are missing due to time constraint)
+(Note: This is just a technical demo, most commend for code and unit-test cases are missing due to time constraint)

 ## App Functions